heini208/fault_detector_spot/documentation/System_Design.md

 in
 its fiducials detection.
 This allows the arm to move independently, scan for reference tags beyond the main camera’s field of view, and then navigate to precise scanning points.
-<a id="bt-overview"></a>

 ![sensing_subtree_diagram.png](images/System_Design/sensing_subtree_diagram.png)

-*Figure: The Sensing Subtree, running tag-sensing, localization, and command reception behaviors in parallel.*
+*Figure: The Sensing Subtree, running tag-sensing, localization, and command reception behaviours in parallel.*

 ### Tag Handling

 While most components of the Sensing Subtree are already explained or relatively self-explanatory, the **tag-scanning pipeline** requires additional detail.
 This is because it integrates two independent detection sources, multiple coordinate frames, and a fusion of visual and depth data.
-The following section explains how fiducials are detected, transformed, and enriched before being used by the Behavior Tree.
+The following section explains how fiducials are detected, transformed, and enriched before being used by the behaviour tree.

 #### AprilTag Type and Generation